santi8ago8/pager-service/README.md

 Run test (root project folder):
 $ `go test ./... -cover`

+## Highlights:
+Note about naming:
+> I try to be very descriptive with the names

 Note about tests:
-> The project has 100% code coverage.
+> The project has 100% code coverage (excluding mocks folder).

+## Scaffolding
+TODO:

 ## Entities
 If want more details, each entity has a json schema (links below).